Some parts of this page may be machine-translated.

 The EU Machinery Directive will be repealed on January 20, 2027, and replaced by the EU Machinery Regulation.
 This new regulation was published in the EU Official Journal on June 29, 2023, and has been significantly revised to address the latest technologies and safety requirements.
 In particular, the evaluation criteria for high-risk machinery and AI-related equipment have been strengthened, imposing stricter regulations on companies.

-2. Main Changes in the EU Machinery Directive Revision and the Importance of Multilingual Translation
+2. Key Changes in the EU Machinery Directive Revision and the Importance of Multilingual Translation

 With the revision of the EU Machinery Regulation (EU 2023/1230), there are several important changes related to multilingual translation.
 The key points to note are as follows.